 His most recent book (co-authored with Frédéric Grare), The Indian Ocean as a New Political and Security Region, looks at the changing geo-strategic environment in the Indian Ocean Region.
 Dr. Samaan has authored four other books and several articles and monographs for various international academic and policy journals such as Survival, Orbis, Comparative Strategy, Parameters, the Middle East Journal, and The International Spectator.

 He regularly gives lectures to civilian and military audiences in various countries and has been providing expertise to governments, international organisations as well as private companies.

 Dr. Samaan is a former student of Arabic at the French Institute of Oriental Languages and the French Institute for the Near East in Beirut, Lebanon.
-He graduated from the Institute for Political Studies in Grenoble, and he holds a Ph.D. in political science from the University of Paris 1, Panthéon-Sorbonne as well as an accreditation to supervise research (2017) from the doctoral school of Sciences Po, Paris.
+He graduated from the Institute for Political Studies in Grenoble, and he holds a Ph.D. in political science (2009) from the University of Paris 1, Panthéon-Sorbonne as well as an accreditation to supervise research (2017) from the doctoral school of Sciences Po, Paris.